naziya115/bugfixers/README.md

 # bugfixers
-Analysis of food and beverage services in the Republic of Kazakhstan
+Data analysis of food and beverage services in the Republic of Kazakhstan.